Peisinoe2427/restaurant-dashboard/README.md

 - Offer bigger tables for group option
 - Offer option to erase reservations when completed
 - Offer option to assign reservation to a specific Tables.
+- Offer the assign waiter option even in the reservations.
+- Improve the overall CSS.
 #